danielhenrymantilla/shellcode-factory/README.md

    loading those hex bytes into an auto-generated tester program (_auto.c_)
    compiling and running that very program

 +  `debug_sc`	  - debugs _auto_ i.e. the shellcode when called from a smashed stack

 +  `neg`	  - negates the shellcode, and prepends to it a 12-bytes-long decoder.
 It assumes the shellcode is reached from a smashed stack

 +  `xor_byte`	  - xors the shellcode with a random byte, and prepends to it an appropriate decoder (the decoder is 21-26 bytes long).
 It will try to avoid the bytes from the _NO_ parameter.

 +  `xor`	  - xors the shellcode with a random rotating word, and prepends to it an appropriate decoder (the decoder is 27-34 bytes long).
 It will try to avoid the bytes from the _NO_ parameter.

++  `alphanumeric` - transforms the shellcode into one using alphanumeric chars only (it needs to be reached right after a 'ret' instruction for it to work)

 +  `clean` / `c`		- removes generated temporary files

-+  `install`			- generates _neg.py_, _xor_byte.py_ and _xor.py_

 +  `distr_clean`		- removes all non-source files in `.`